DarkSeraphim/dora/README.md

 Dora is configured via the following environment variables:

- - REPO_URL: the repo url in the format git@github.com:...
+ - REPO_URL: the repo url in the format git@github.com:myaccount/myrepo.git

  - BRANCH: the branch to checkout, defaults to "main"

- - DEPLOY_KEY: private key for repo access, should be a string containing the base64 encoded private key pem file.
+ - DEPLOY_KEY: private key for repo access, should be a one-line string containing the base64 encoded private ssh key.
 Configure the public part as a deploy key for your git repo.

  - HOOK_SECRET: secret for securing the git webhook.
 If not set any hook request is accepted.